emanuele-f/PCAPdroid/README.md

 You can reach the PCAPdroid developers and community on the [telegram group](https://t.me/PCAPdroid).

-## App filter and DNS Traffic
+## DNS Traffic has unknown app

 Many applications rely on the Android DNS resolution service `netd` in order to resolve names.
-All the DNS requests sent via this service will come from `netd`, so it's not possible to which app made the request, so the app filter won't work.
-In order to circunvent this, PCAPdroid will dump all the DNS traffic from `netd` regardless of the app filter.
-This can be disabled by toggling off the "Capture Unknown Traffic" preference.
+In such cases PCAPdroid will be unable to determine the originating app and will instead mark the connection with a question mark.
+Nevertheless, it will properly capture the selected app DNS traffic when an app filter is set.

 ## How it Works